Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ---
-title: "React Tutorial for Beginners: A Step-by-Step Guide to Learning React JS in 2020"
+title: "React Tutorial: A Step-by-Step Guide to Learning React JS in 2020"
-description: "From Zero to deploy, you'll learn everything about React JS and build a modern application in this React tutorial guide."
+description: "From Zero to deploy, you'll learn everything about React JS and build a modern application in this React tutorial for beginners guide."
 category: "React"
 datePublished: "2020-01-27 10:27:00"
-dateUpdated: "2020-04-12 10:27:00"
+dateUpdated: "2020-05-18 10:27:00"
 featured: "./images/react-tutorial-for-beginners.png"
 tags:
   - react
   - react js
 ---

-If you are aiming to build a modern website or app that require high performance and safety, then, a knowledge of React is necessary!
+If you are aiming to build a modern website or app that require high performance and safety, then, it's a wise decision learning React JS.

-Today, many developers and site owners now embrace web technologies and frameworks built on React.
+Today, many developers and site owners are embracing web technologies and frameworks built on React.
 Some of these include the [Gatsby site framework](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") and the [WordPress blocks](https://wordpress.org/gutenberg/ "WordPress custom blocks") in the Gutenberg post editor.

 These are just to name a few.

 What this means is that you cannot escape learning React if you want to become a present-day developer.

-In this React tutorial, you will learn the React JS fundamentals.
+In this React tutorial for beginners guide, you will learn the React JS fundamentals.
 Besides, you will be able to build React application and deploy on the web.

 Later in the series, you will get to [learn the React Hooks](/blog/react-hooks-tutorial/ "React Hooks tutorial").
 What they are and how they will make writing React code a breeze for you.